discolabs/grunt-shopify-theme-settings/README.md

 - `linklist` (A dropdown containing all store linklists)
 - `page` (A dropdown containing all store pages)
 - `snippet` (A dropdown containing all store snippets)

+A number of additional input types are provided by this plugin, which encapsulate common patterns.
+They are:

+- `time-range` (Two dropdowns to select a start and end time)

 If you'd like, you can create your own custom field types.
 See the section [Customising templates](#customising-templates) for more.